PhillRob/fulcrum-python-tools/README.md

-# fulcrum-python-tools
+# Fulcrum Python Tools

 Tools for interacting with the fulcrum app API using python.
 See http://developer.fulcrumapp.com/api/intro/ for more info on the Fulcrum API.
-[Requests](http://docs.python-requests.org/en/latest/) takes care of our HTTP chatting, and is automatically installed when using the steps above.
+[Requests](http://docs.python-requests.org/en/latest/) takes care of our HTTP chatting, and is automatically installed when using the steps below.

 ## Tools